 Includes a statement of findings for each allegation of research misconduct identified during the investigation.
 For each separate allegation of research misconduct, the statement must provide a finding as to whether research misconduct did or did not occur, and if so: (1) identify whether the research misconduct was falsification, fabrication, or plagiarism, and whether it was committed intentionally, knowingly, or in reckless disregard; (2) summarize the facts and the analysis which support the conclusion and consider the merits of any reasonable explanation by the respondent, including any effort by respondent to establish by a preponderance of the evidence that he or she did not engage in research misconduct because of honest error or a difference of opinion; (3) identify the specific federal agency support, if any; (4) identify whether any publications need correction or retraction; (5) identify the person(s) responsible for the misconduct; and (6) list any current support or known applications or proposals for support that the respondent has pending with other Federal Agencies.

-The Associate Dean must give the respondent a copy of the draft report of investigation for comment and, concurrently, a copy of, or supervised access to the evidence on which the report is based.
-The respondent will be allowed 30 calendar days from the date he/she received the draft report to submit written comments on the draft report to the Associate Dean.
-The Associate Dean will immediately provide the written comments received, if any, to the investigation committee for consideration.
+The Assistant Vice President must give the respondent a copy of the draft report of investigation for comment and, concurrently, a copy of, or supervised access to the evidence on which the report is based.
+The respondent will be allowed 30 calendar days from the date he/she received the draft report to submit written comments on the draft report to the Assistant Vice President.
+The Assistant Vice President will immediately provide the written comments received, if any, to the investigation committee for consideration.
 The investigation committee will consider and address the respondent’s written comments before issuing the final report.

-The investigation committee will prepare the final report of investigation and deliver it to the Associate Dean.
+The investigation committee will prepare the final report of investigation and deliver it to the Assistant Vice President.

-The Associate Dean will transmit the final investigation report to the VP for Administration.
+The Assistant Vice President will transmit the final investigation report to the VP for Administration.
 The VP for Administration will determine in writing: